tmtsoftware/csw-python/protobuf/README.md

-This directory stores protobuf filesused by CSW.
+This directory stores protobuf files used by CSW.
 To construct the files here, use:

 ```
 $ protoc --python_out=.. csw_protobuf/*.proto